Your AI dev team.

 Founders & Product Managers

 You understand software.
 You don't necessarily write it.
-Maestro bridges that gap — conducting a structured requirements interview, making technical decisions, and delivering working code.
+Maestro bridges that gap by conducting a structured requirements interview, making technical decisions, and delivering working code.
 Your job is to describe the outcome clearly and review what comes back.

 Developers & Technical Hobbyists

 Use Maestro to handle the implementation work while you focus on architecture and direction.
 Choose your models, run offline, customize the workflow, and dig into the source whenever you want.
-Full Go source available under MIT.
+Full Go source is available under MIT.

-Three steps.
+Take three steps.
 Then go do something else.

 Maestro is designed to be autonomous.
 Once your specification is accepted, you don't sit there approving commands.
 You come back to working code.

-Describe what you want
+Describe what you want.

-Maestro builds it
+Maestro builds it.

 The Architect agent reviews the spec, creates a technical plan, and breaks it into development stories.
 A parallel crew of Coder agents picks up the work — writing code, running tests, and opening pull requests.
 The Architect reviews every PR before it merges.
 Nobody reviews their own work.